seba0456/Slendertubbies-server-logic/README.md

 ## Functionality

 This code represents the server-side logic for Slendertubbies, excluding the multiplayer aspect.
+Here you can see how my entire website works, including player profiles, API, and the main page.

 ## How it Works